The FBI wanted to unlock the San Bernardino shooter’s iPhone. It turned to a little-known Australian firm.

 Two Azimuth hackers teamed up to break into the San Bernardino iPhone, according to the people familiar with the matter, who like others quoted in this article, spoke on the condition of anonymity to discuss sensitive matters.
 Founder Mark Dowd, 41, is an Australian coder who runs marathons and who, one colleague said, “can pretty much look at a computer and break into it.”
 One of his researchers was David Wang, who first set hands on a keyboard at age 8, dropped out of Yale, and by 27 had won a prestigious Pwnie Award — an Oscar for hackers — for “jailbreaking” or removing the software restrictions of an iPhone.

-Apple has a tense relationship with security research firms because it wants them to disclose all vulnerabilities to Apple — helping preserve its reputation as having secure devices — rather than sell them to law enforcement, according to Apple executives who testified in the court case.
-But by unlocking the terrorist’s iPhone, some say, Azimuth came to Apple’s rescue by ending a case that could have led to a court-ordered back door to the iPhone.
+Apple has a tense relationship with security research firms.
+Wilder said the company believes researchers should disclose all vulnerabilities to Apple so that the company can more quickly fix them.
+Doing so would help preserve its reputation as having secure devices.

+But many security researchers say it’s legitimate to sell these flaws to democratic governments.
+And the ability of government agencies to unlock iPhones has also spared Apple from direct conflict with these governments.
+For instance, by unlocking the terrorist’s iPhone, some say, Azimuth came to Apple’s rescue by ending a case that could have led to a court-ordered back door to the iPhone.

 “This is the best possible thing that could have happened,” said Will Strafach, an iOS security researcher.
 The vendor that unlocked the phone, far from being unethical, potentially averted “a very bad precedent” for Apple “where everyone’s phone would have weakened security.”